C-3sc0/pands-problem-sheet/README.md

 ### *Bank* *Account* *Number* *Security* <a name="BankAccountNumberSecurity"></a>

-> Write a program that reads in a 10 character account and ouputs the account number with only the last 4 digits showing (and the first 6 digits replaced with Xs)
+> Write a program, called **accounts.py**, that reads in a 10 character account and ouputs the account number with only the last 4 digits showing (and the first 6 digits replaced with Xs)
 > Extra: Modify the program to deal with account numbers of any length

 This program is designed to show the last 4 digits of a 10 digit bank account number, replacing the first 6 digits with an 'X'[^3].
 However, the program's limitation was that it could not display the account numbers of any length, as it always showed only the last 4 digits.
 To overcome this limitation and fulfill the extra requirement, a different approach was adopted taking the percentages as reference.